AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 While Prone, you experience the following effects:

-**Collapsed.** Your only movement option is to crawl, unless it stands up and thereby ends the condition.
+**Collapsed.** Your only movement option is to crawl, unless it stands up and thereby ends the Condition.
 When crawling, every foot of movement costs 1 foot extra.

 **Inaccurate.** You have Disadvantage on Attack Rolls.